Christopher-Quattrocchi/BeepBoop-w3p/README.md

 getting back to testing:

-TODO: Make beepboop and boopbeep work with one loop
+TODO: Make beepboop and boopbeep work with one loop SUCCESS

 Test: use pseudo classes to change the styling for the input based on whether the input is valid or not
 Code: validationCheck(-1, name)
 Expected Output: input turns red

+Test: make a drop down where the user can decide whether they want to use a name or not.
+If no, disable the name validation check and output "Won't you be my neighbor?" without the name
+Code:
+Expected Output